kfgodel/diamond/wiki/names_api_guide.md

 # Diamond API for names
-This doc shows common use cases as examples of the API to access names
+This doc shows examples of API usage showcasing some common use cases to access names

 ## Type names